Class FormColors

 • testAnyPrimaryColor

-public static boolean testAnyPrimaryColor(RGB rgb,
+public static boolean testAnyPrimaryColor(RGB rgb, int from, int to)

 Tests the source RGB for range.